 Doctors and disease experts design a standard immunization schedule based on recent research.
 The American Academy of Pediatrics, the Centers for Disease Control and Prevention, and the American Academy of Family Physicians approve the schedule.
 It is important to work with your child’s health care provider to determine whether the standard immunization schedule is appropriate for your child.

 The CDC recommends that children be immunized against diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, flu, Haemophilus influenzae type b (Hib), hepatitis A and B, chickenpox, pneumococcal diseases, and rotavirus.

-In Illinois, parents of children entering public school programs, including nursery schools, preschool programs, early childhood programs, Head Start, or other prekindergarten child care programs, need to show proof that their children have been immunized against diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, Haemophilus influenzae type b (Hib), hepatitis B, and varicella (chickenpox).
+In Illinois, parents of children entering childcare or public school programs (including preschool programs, early childhood programs, Head Start, or other prekindergarten programs), need to show proof that their children have been immunized against diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, Haemophilus influenzae type b (Hib), hepatitis B, and varicella (chickenpox).
 Parents should check with their child’s health care provider and preschool program.

 - Resource list: Immunizations: What Parents and Caregivers Need to Know